Postgraduate ANU-IAC-MAS-2023

 · A minimum of 10 years full-time equivalent work experience at ANZSCO Skill Level 1 in a field related to the program.

-Applicants with a Bachelor Degree or Graduate Certificate in a cognate discipline may be eligible for up to 24 units (one semester) of credit.
+Applicants with a Bachelor Degree, Graduate Certificate, or Graduate Diploma in a cognate discipline may be eligible for up to 24 units (one semester) of credit.